ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 Share of Total RE Disbursements

 **Image Description:**
-The image is a bar chart comparing two categories of disbursements over five fiscal years (FY19 to FY23).
-The layout includes:
+The image is a bar chart that displays data over five fiscal years (FY19 to FY23).
+It appears to be part of an annual development report.
+The chart uses two vertical axes:

-- Horizontal axis (x-axis) labeled with the fiscal years: FY19, FY20, FY21, FY22, and FY23.
-- Left vertical axis (y-axis) labeled in dollars ($ Millions), ranging from 0 to 700 million.
+- Left vertical axis labeled "$ Millions," ranging roughly from 0 to 700, representing monetary values.
-- Right vertical axis (y-axis) labeled as "Share of Total RE Disbursements" with percentages from 0% to 120%.
+- Right vertical axis labeled "Share of Total RE Disbursements," ranging from 0% to 120%, representing percentage shares.

-There are two sets of bars for each fiscal year:
-1. **Health** (blue bars), with dollar values indicated above each bar:
+The horizontal axis lists the fiscal years: FY19, FY20, FY21, FY22, and FY23.

+Two categories of data are represented by bars:

+1. **Health** (colored blue)
+2. **Pandemic prevention, preparedness, and response activities** (colored orange)

+For each fiscal year, there are two bars side-by-side representing these categories.
+The numerical values in millions of dollars are displayed above each bar in corresponding colors.

+Details by fiscal year:

-   - FY19: $311 million
+- FY19:
-   - FY20: $359 million
+  - Health: $311 million
-   - FY21: $442 million
+  - Pandemic prevention, preparedness, and response activities: $5 million
-   - FY22: $387 million
+- FY20:
-   - FY23: $309 million
+  - Health: $359 million

-2. **Pandemic prevention, preparedness, and response activities** (orange bars), with values indicated above each bar:
+  - Pandemic prevention, preparedness, and response activities: $58 million
+- FY21:
-   - FY19: $5 million
+  - Health: $442 million
-   - FY20: $58 million
+  - Pandemic prevention, preparedness, and response activities: $643 million
+- FY22:
-   - FY21: $643 million
+  - Health: $387 million
-   - FY22: $148 million
+  - Pandemic prevention, preparedness, and response activities: $148 million
-   - FY23: $314 million
+- FY23:

-The blue bars measure the actual disbursements in millions, while the orange bars, particularly for FY21, spike significantly higher than health disbursements, indicating a notable increase in pandemic-related spending during that year.
-The right
+  - Health: $
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p33_img1.png)